 She explains: “Whilst many agencies keep their cards close to their chest, as if social media were a dark art, we prefer to share white papers, infographics and conduct our own research to be at the forefront of the space.
 This has allowed us to attract and retain fantastic brands across the globe as our clients, and we have become known for having a large voice for a small agency!”

-Don’t lose sight of the views and inputs from current, and potential, clients–to gauge opinion, reaction and also to assess congruency.
+Don’t lose sight of the views and inputs from current, and potential, clients–to gauge opinion, reaction, and also to assess congruency.
 After all, it’s crucial that brand identity connects with the very people you want to do business with.

-- Aside from the essentials of changing logos, straplines and mission statements it’s crucial to have a communications plan in place for rolling out re-branding.
+Aside from the essentials of changing logos, straplines, and mission statement, it’s crucial to have a communications plan in place for rolling out re-branding.
 That should cover who needs to be informed, and how (the specific tools to use for target audiences as well as who will deliver them), plus a timeline to ensure that activities are scheduled and co-ordinated and in the right order so that it all gets done.

-- A whole range of marketing materials will need to be updated – brochures, newsletters, business cards, templates for pitch documents, presentations, credentials, biographies, case studies, email signatures, press and media materials and promotional items as well as graphics, wording and footage for social media profiles, posts and advertising.
+A whole range of marketing materials will need to be updated: brochures, newsletters, business cards, templates for pitch documents, presentations, credentials, biographies, case studies, email signatures, press and media materials, and promotional items as well as graphics, wording, and footage for social media profiles, posts, and advertising.

-- Reports, updates, client portals and contracts should all be reviewed and revised.
+Reports, updates, client portals, and contracts should all be reviewed and revised.

-- Building and office signage and stationery will also need to be updated and timeline for production taken into account.
+Building and office signage and stationery will also need to be updated and timeline for production taken into account.

 In an increasingly crowded marketplace, it’s your brand identity that will set you apart.
 Both staff and clients need to feel that your brand speaks to them and you have to have absolute clarity about what it is you stand for.
-If you don’t you’ll simply be left behind.
+If you don’t, you’ll simply be left behind.

 Ric Dragon, from Social Marketology, sums it up nicely.
-Clients and potential clients simply have to ‘get’ your brand identity: “Now if we’re having to get off the mountain and talk with consumers one-on-one, that voice has to be very clear, that personality has to be very clear.”
+Clients and potential clients simply have to get your brand identity: “Now if we’re having to get off the mountain and talk with consumers one-on-one, that voice has to be very clear, that personality has to be very clear.”
 Quote taken from: https://www.dragonsearch.com/blog/developing-a-brand-voice-video/